-And here is a diagram showing hist and inv:
+Figure 11.1 is a state diagram showing hist and inverse.
 A dictionary is represented as a box with the type dict above it and the key-value pairs inside.
 If the values are integers, floats or strings, I usually draw them inside the box, but I usually draw lists outside the box, just to keep the diagram simple.